lalegamero/Under_Construction_Page/README.md

 This is a simple HTML document, designed to be used as a temporary home page when developing a website.
 This is a great way to start a web development project.

-This starter project is also a collection of things/plugins I have learned over the years and code snippets I have created and other that were collected from other people who are smarter than me to make soemthing I really enjoy using.
+This starter project is also a collection of things/plugins I have learned over the years and code snippets I have created and other that were collected from other people who are smarter than me to make something I really enjoy using.

 ***
 ## System Preparation